LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 Correlation
 =========================================================

-Another common task in statistical analysis is to investigate the relationship between pairs of numeric vectors.
+A common task in statistical analysis is to investigate the relationship between pairs of numeric vectors.

-This can be done by identifying the correlation between numeric vectors using the cor() function in R.
+This can be done by identifying the correlation between numeric vectors using the **cor()** function in R.

-In this example we use cor() to identify the pearson or spearman correlation between two variables.
+In this example we use cor() to identify the pearson between two variables.
+The **method** argument may be set to make use of different correlation methods.

-Perfectly posively correlated vectors will return 1, perfectly negatively correlated vectors will return -1, vectors showing no or little correlation will be close to 0.
+- Perfectly posively correlated vectors will return 1
+- Perfectly negatively correlated vectors will return -1
+- Vectors showing no or little correlation will be close to 0.

 Correlation
 =========================================================